syncany/syncany-docs/source/security.rst

 """"""""""""""""""""
 Whenever new files have to be uploaded, Syncany encrypts these files with **128-bit AES/GCM and Twofish/GCM** using the crypto scheme and file format described below (8-21).
 File encryption happens with every file that is uploaded (except the ``master`` file): For instance, during the file index process in ``sy up``, Syncany packages new/unknown chunks into multichunks (= ZIP files containing many chunks) and creates a new database file (= metadata).
 These files are encrypted using the the following scheme:

 In the default configuration, Syncany uses two nested ciphers: It uses AES in GCM mode to encrypt the actual plaintext, and then encrypts the AES ciphertext with Twofish in GCM mode.
-As of today, Syncany can theoretically nest any authenticated cipher that is supported by the Bouncy Castle Cryptography Provider, but only Twofish/GCM and AES/GCM (both 128-bit or 256-bit) are enabled by Syncany.
+As of today, Syncany can theoretically nest any authenticated cipher that is supported by the Bouncy Castle Cryptography Provider, but only Twofish/GCM and AES/GCM (both 128-bit or 256-bit) are allowed by Syncany.

 .. image:: _static/security_crypto_example.png
    :align: center